 later as a single)

-with Alan Clark (later of Dire Straits) and the writers,
+the bed tracks with Alan Clark (later of Dire Straits) and the writers,

-Desperado, during our third tour of England, but we did not have time to complete the vocals
+Desperado, during our third tour of England, but we did not have time to

-so they had to be brought over a year later when bassist Mick
+in England so they had to be brought over a year later when bassist Mick

 Sandbrook and his wife Margaret visited us in Canada.
 We added vocal tracks

-in Winnipeg's Century 21 A-Studio, mixed it at the B-Studio, and sent it to Edmonton
+in Winnipeg's Century 21 A-Studio, mixed it at the B-Studio, and sent it

-so we went into the editing studio with John Hildebrand to razor blade
+for single release, so we went into the editing studio with John Hildebrand

-in Toronto.
-The single received good airplay and the since the song
+Records in Toronto.
+The single received good airplay and since the song

 has never appeared on our albums, we felt it would make a suitable finale